HHS 589A: Community Based Participatory Research in Physical Activity and Health Settings in Ireland (3)

 HHS 625: Research Methods in the Health and Human Sciences (3)

 Research methods and designs for the study of families and individuals across the lifespan.
 Focus is on application of methods to research in the health and human sciences.
+This course is offered each Fall semester.

 HHS 630: Survey Design in Heath and Human Sciences (3)